raystubbs/nvim-cljfmt-indents/README.md

 that can be used in an `indentexpr` to help keep things indented according to your `cljfmt` rules as you work.

-It's indented to be 'as good as possible,' but won't be perfect.
+It's intended to be 'as good as possible,' but won't be perfect.
 Use it along-side `clojure-lsp`'s formatting, with the latter having the final say.